Tina Green

 Cristina Stuart Green, Lady Green (formerly Palos; born August 1949), known as Tina Green, is an English businesswoman and interior designer.
 Green is the director of Taveta, the majority owner of Taveta Investments Ltd, the parent company of the Arcadia Group, of which her husband, Sir Philip Green, is chairman.
 The Arcadia Group owned the clothing retail chains Topshop and Topman, as well as Burton, Dorothy Perkins, Evans, Miss Selfridge, Outfit, and Wallis.
 Taveta owned British Homes Stores (BHS) before its 2015 sale.
 BHS was placed into administration in 2016, and the Arcadia Group was placed into administration in 2020.
 Green formed the interior design company Green & Mingarelli with the Italian designer Pietro Mingarelli.

 Green was the recipient of a £1.2 billion dividend payment from the Arcadia Group in 2005, a record payment in British corporate history.
 In 2005 The Times stated that she was "for tax reasons the legal owner" of her and her husband's estimated wealth of £4.9 billion.
-In 2020, the couple's wealth was estimated at £930 million by the Sunday Times Rich List and at $2.4 billion by The World's Billionaires list published by Forbes in 2021.
-Green has a close financial relationship with the businessman Richard Caring.
-She is a resident of Monaco.
+In 2020, the couple's wealth was estimated at £930 million by the Sunday Times Rich List and at USD $1.4 billion by The World's Billionaires list published by Forbes in 2026.